0-mostafa-rezaee-0/FORTRAN_Tutorial/0. Archive/Fortran Framework.md

 ```

 ### 9. Print input values and program constant values:
-It is necessary for the user to make sure that all the values he feeds the program with are correct before running the main part of the program.
+It is crucial for the user to verify the accuracy of all the input values before executing the main segment of the program.
+To facilitate easy monitoring of these values, it is recommended to display the variable names alongside their corresponding values.
+This will enable the user to effortlessly check and confirm the accuracy of the input before proceeding with the main operation of the program.
-In this regard, it is better to print the names of the variables and their value in front of each other so that the user can easily control them.

 ```
 !******************************************************************************************